 The emotional impact of trauma is multi-faceted.
 It may result in want of vengeance, feelings of sadness, feelings of being betrayed and general hopelessness.
 The psychological impact is even more far-reaching.
 When trauma is disclosed, the response from family members may include abandonment and disassociation from the victim.
 Partners may leave due to the associated stigma.

+There is a profound intrapsychic impact of self-blame, guilt, and shame.
 Of the women interviewed, several reported a change in sexual orientation, and in many cases the trauma resulted in being a precursor to certain mental illnesses such as PTSD, and unhealthy coping mechanisms such as alcohol and illicit substance abuse.

 Finally, there was a profound impact on behaviour and interpersonal relationships, with many having experienced unsuccessful subsequent relationships.
 Feelings of resentment, an inability to trust, a constant expectation of disappointment and self-isolation commonly occurred.
 The effects of trauma are enduring, pervasive, and societal ills merely served to perpetuate the unrelenting cycle of abuse.